-Built on decades of innovation, IBM® introduces its sixth generation of IBM Enterprise X-Architecture® technology, IBM X6 servers.
-IBM X6 servers are designed to be fast, agile, and resilient:
+Built on decades of innovation, the Lenovo X6 servers are designed to be fast, agile, and resilient:

-This IBM Redbooks® publication® covers product information as well as planning and implementation information.
+This Lenovo Press book covers product information as well as planning and implementation information.
 In the first few chapters, we provide detailed technical information about the four-socket x3850 X6 and eight-socket x3950 X6.
 This information is most useful in designing, configuring, and planning to order a server solution.
 In the later chapters of the book, we provide detailed configuration and setup information to get your server operational.

-This book is aimed at clients, IBM Business Partners, and IBM employees that want to understand the features and capabilities of the IBM X6 portfolio of servers and want to learn how to install and configure the servers for use in production.
+This book is aimed at clients, Lenovo Business Partners, and Lenovo employees that want to understand the features and capabilities of the X6 portfolio of servers and want to learn how to install and configure the servers for use in production.

 Table of contents